-The Earth’s climate is changing rapidly due in large part to significantly increased emissions of water vapor, carbon dioxide, methane, nitrous oxide and other so-called “greenhouse gases” that trap solar radiation.
+The Earth’s climate is changing rapidly due in large part to significantly increased emissions of water vapor, carbon dioxide, methane, nitrous oxide and other greenhouse gases that trap solar radiation.
 Overall warming of the Earth is causing significant disruptions in planetary weather patterns.
-In the Northeastern United States, the manifestations of climate instability are likely to include more frequent and severe ice storms, tornadoes, droughts, fires, floods and other “extreme” weather events.
+In the Northeastern United States, the manifestations of climate instability are likely to include more frequent and severe ice storms, tornadoes, droughts, fires, floods and other extreme weather events.

-The Northeast Wilderness Trust, in partnership with other organizations, is embarking on ambitious efforts to help our region both mitigate and adapt to climate change for the benefit of wild Nature and humans.
+Northeast Wilderness Trust, in partnership with other organizations, is embarking on an ambitious effort to combat climate change using a three-pronged approach: rewild, mitigate, and adapt.